influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 - A unique cluster ID assigned to each InfluxDB Cloud Dedicated cluster.
   All internal Cloud services require this cluster ID to authenticate entities before accessing or operating on data.
 - All external requests must be authorized with a valid token or session.
-  Every InfluxDB Cloud Dedicated service enforce this policy.
+  Every InfluxDB Cloud Dedicated service enforces this policy.

 ## Data integrity